 - The Appendices made up nearly half of The Return of the King.

 - The Silmarillion is basically the manual for both The Hobbit and The Lord of the Rings.

 - The History of Middle-earth is basically a multi-volume manual of his creative process, covering the evolution of the Middle-earth setting over several decades.
 Full of rejected, superseded and abandoned details and plot threads, it shows What Could Have Been all too often.
-For instance, he started but ultimately abandoned a sequel to The Lord of the Rings called The New Shadow.
+For instance, he started but ultimately abandoned a sequel to The Lord of the Rings with the Working Title of The New Shadow.
 Tolkien made three attempts at developing the story, but eventually dropped it entirely due to a lack of interest.

 - His collected Letters include more Word of God details about Middle-earth found nowhere else.

 - Always Chaotic Evil: Tolkien himself was troubled by the Unfortunate Implications,note but having evil creatures warped by the Dark Lords was essential to the narratives he'd constructed.
 He never found a satisfactory explanation of what orcs were corrupted from and how they could all be evil.
 To his credit, he managed to give each Orc that had a name a unique if still evil personality, and Elrond mentions that all living beings save for elves were found on both sides in the final battle against Sauron.
 This presumably includes Orcs and trolls.

 J.R.R.
 Tolkien: We were all Orcs in the Great War.

 - Sometimes after the publication, the Professor admitted that miserable living conditions turn people evil, based on his World War I experience.